mrspeaker/Omega500/README.md

 The development of Ω500 has thus-far followed a "games first" evolution: with a focus on getting games out the door, rather than making beautiful APIs.
 Hence, there are some warts around.
 Now that it has proven itself in the field, Ω500 will enter a grand period of refactoring, consolidation, and unit testing.

-Highest priority and bugs:
+High priority:

 - API: standardise and consolidate api methods, parameter types, and parameter order.
 - API: remove/fix references to global instantiated "game" object (move to evt system)
-- API: Test the new `bodies` tick/render system against old games: make sure it can work everywhere(ish).
 - API: move traits to game object, maybe
-- API: Input should be a class, not a singleton
+- API: Input should be a class, not an object
+- Examples: add example using Box2D or other physics lib (see "Oscillator" game)
+- Examples: do a "how to make a game" tutorial.
-- BUG: bad map collision if entity taller/wider than block
+- BUG: bad map collision if entity taller/wider than block (can work around with collision points)
 - BUG: bad map collision with velocity/gravity when jammed hard left into block (jump straight up and get stuck on upper block)
 - BUG: tracking camera box moves on zoom.
 - BUG: tracking camera box jumps when map is not as wide as screen, but needs to scroll.
-- Examples: add example using Box2D or other physics lib (see "Oscillator" game)
-- Examples: do a "how to make a game" tutorial.

-High priority:

 - Perf: dirty rectangles
 - Perf: profiling - offscreen canvas, collection methods
-- Perf: Object pooling
+- Perf: object pooling
 - Physics: Alternate hit box size for collisions
-- GUI: button implementation for canvas only games
 - Assets: Partial loader - per-screen asset loading
-- Screens: Multiple screens (as layers)
-- BUG: Load from image on retina devices
-- Maps: Auto-tiling
-- Maps: Tiled image background

-Low prority:
+Low priority:

 - Audio: add multi-voice sounds through some kind of pool.
 - Gfx: DSP on spritesheets (especially a "tint" for images)
-- Gfx: "Post" effects in webgl (see DIGIBOTS & CO.)
-- Utils: Serialize/deserialize levels
 - Maps: block selecting (iso)
-- Jams: Not Ω; but script conversion from WAV/AIFF to MP3 & OGG.
-- Jams: Not Ω; quick set up for grunt/gulp.
-- Export: defaults/conversions for Ejecta (export to iOS)
+- Maps: Tiled image background
 - Better website and examples
 - Font - individual letter widths

-Later (or when needed for a game):
+- GUI: button implementation for canvas only games
+- Screens: Multiple screens (as layers)
+- BUG: Load from image on retina devices (cross browser problems with picking a pixel colour)
 - Math: Swarm/flock algo
+- Maps: Auto-tiling
+- Gfx: "Post" effects in webgl (see DIGIBOTS & CO.)
 - Polygon objects
 - WebGL renderer

 ## inFAQ:

 Q. How do you do that omega symbol thing?
 A. Ω symbol is alt-z, on a mac.
-I promise to change this stupid name if the lib becomes any good.
+I should probably change this stupid name if the lib becomes any good.

 Q. When do we get a version bump?
 A. Every time I finish a game with it.
 Version 1.0 in 5 more games!

 Q. License?
 A. [Unlicense](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/UNLICENSE)!